dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/05/12
+I still miss Java `static` in #Kotlin to indicate that the function doesn't use class fields.
+Companion objects are a bit too indented, and moving the function out of the class distorts the "ownership."
+So I think I mostly just leave these functions in the class 🤔

 #### 2024/05/10
 This is a good old reminder that actually talking to (or working with) people is better than pull requests <https://dragan-stepanovic.github.io/2020/11/16/pr-size-cannot-be-reduced.html> #noPRs